 During the first full week of April as part of “National Workplace Wellness Week,” the Chamber hosts an annual event emphasizing innovations in workplace and community wellness.

-On April 6, 2017, the U.S. Chamber will host an event, “Innovations in Workplace and Community Wellness: A New Era,” which will highlight trends in workplace and community wellness initiatives emphasizing strategies to influence behavior change; promoting mindfulness at work; and improving health through genetics.
+On April 6, 2017, the U.S. Chamber hosted an event, “Innovations in Workplace and Community Wellness: A New Era,” which highlighted trends in workplace and community wellness initiatives emphasizing strategies to influence behavior change; promoting mindfulness at work; and improving health through genetics.

 On April 7, 2016, speakers at the forum, “Innovations in Workplace and Community Wellness: Aligning Business Goals With a Healthy Workforce,” emphasized innovative workplace wellness programs; how implementation of the health care reform law is impacting public health and strategies to influence behavior change; technological advancements and generational perspectives on health.